Easy Veggie Pot Pie Recipe

 Servings Ideas

-This vegan pot pie is the star of the show.
-Here are some ideas of what to pair it with.
+This vegetable pot pie is the star of the show.
+Here are tasty ideas of what to pair it with.

 Storage Tips

-To maintain the freshness and flavor of your veggie pot pie, store leftovers in an airtight container in the fridge.
-Glass containers help prevent flavor absorption and keep your pie as delicious as when it was first baked.
+To maintain the freshness and flavor of your veggie pot pie, store leftovers in an airtight container.
+Glass containers can help prevent flavor absorption and keep your pie as delicious as when it was first baked.

-Remember to cool the pot pie completely before storing it to prevent condensation inside the container, which could make the crust soggy.
+Remember to cool the pot pie completely before storing it to prevent condensation inside the container, though.

-Properly stored, your veggie pot pie can last in the refrigerator for 3-4 days, ensuring that you can savor it again without compromising on taste or texture.
+• Fridge: Properly stored, your vegetable pot pie can last in the refrigerator for 3-4 days.

 Recipe